elastisys/compliantkubernetes/docs/user-guide/continous-development.md

 !!!note
     Skaffold will use the active `KUBECONFIG` to authenticate to the Kubernetes cluster.

-If you havent't done so already, clone the user demo:
+If you haven't done so already, clone the user demo:

 ```bash
 git clone https://github.com/elastisys/compliantkubernetes/